This manual explains how to share files using a subversion (SVN) repository. For a

 before being added to SVN.
 To find out what files have been modified in the

-.
+current session, enter svn status.
 The command line will then

 return a list of file names.
 For example: